hyperfiddle/electric-starter-app/src/user/demo_system_properties.md

 * In the `e/for-by`, `k` and `v` exist in a server scope, and yet are accessed from a client scope.
 * Electric tracks this and sends a stream of individual `k` and `v` updates over network.
 * The collection value `system-props` is not accessed from client scope, so Electric will not move it.
 Values are only moved if they are accessed.
-* For more detail about reactive network efficiency, see [this clojureverse answer](https://clojureverse.org/t/electric-clojure-a-signals-dsl-for-fullstack-web-ui/9788/32?u=dustingetz).

 Network transparent composition is not the heavy, leaky abstraction you might think it is